 There are certainly many modes of inspiration that brought me to science and eventually science writing.
 It is hard to restrict a passion for science to just one branch.

 I have been inspired by my family as well.
 I spent a good amount of time outdoors growing up in Northern California.
 My grandfather was a geologist who was always in the Sierras doing field work and performing surveys.
 He once mapped rebel-occupied, contested territory in Morocco, before settling later in life in Northern California.
 He took his family around the world with him as a geologist.
 As a kid, my grandfather reminded me of Indiana Jones with his field hats and work truck full of ropes, measuring tapes, theodolite and other tools.
 To me, he was a true explorer.

-My grandmother gave me an appreciation for nature, I would sit down with her and attempt to paint landscapes, and then try to convince the birds, deer, bobcats to play with me in her big backyard.
+My grandmother gave me an appreciation for nature and storytelling.
+I would sit down with her and attempt to paint landscapes listening to her stories as a child in the Andes, and then try to convince the birds, deer, bobcats to play with me in her big backyard.
 A school trip to Effie Yaw, the nature center in Sacramento, first cemented my awe with the natural sciences.
 My mother would take me on trips to the San Francisco Exploratorium and the library.
 I would bring home stacks of books three feet high on dinosaurs and mummies and read them all in a day.
 My father would share ideas for adventurous trips searching for fallen meteorites in the desert, true to his geological upbringing.
 During my early time spent in Europe as an adult, I saw a greater efficiency and use of natural resources, which finally encouraged me to pursue my curiosity about the planet and nature further.
 I think all of these experiences and more, is what led me down a path for appreciating science and nature, and eventually wanting to share that with others through storytelling.